attila-lendvai/maru/doc/compiler.md

  - `<pair>`s; i.e. cons cells that can form a tree of lisp call forms

- - `<string>` literals; they are compiled into full <string> objects, but in the read-only segment instead of the heap
+ - `<string>` literals; they are compiled into full <string> objects (i.e. with a gc header prior to the OOP), but in the read-only segment instead of the heap

  - `<expr>`s; i.e. first class functions